 How toll free numbers actually disconnect, and what happens next

-When you stop using a toll free number, it does not disappear.
-It enters a regulated 120 day window during which it cycles through statuses, gets held by carriers, and eventually returns to the pool where someone else can claim it.
-We track every number currently in that window, all 1,950,650 of them right now, so customers can position to claim the ones they want.
+When you stop using a toll free number, or stop paying for it, after a few months the phone company usually disconnects it.
+I say usually because it is not a clean, automatic system, and numbers can linger.
+When the phone company does disconnect it in the national database, it starts the 120 day aging process, cycling through Disconnect and Transition statuses, and eventually returns to the available pool where someone else can claim it.
+We track all of the numbers currently in that window, all 1,950,650 of them right now, so customers can see what is coming and have a chance to claim the ones they want.

-This page walks through the full lifecycle: what triggers a disconnect, the 120 day clock, what happens at the end, why brokers usually win the race, and what you can do about it.
+This page walks through the full lifecycle: what triggers a disconnect, the 120 day clock, what happens at the end, why vendors usually win the race, and what you can do about it.

 Stage 1: Disconnect